CIVA Instagram CIVA Instagram

 If the rank difference or the score difference is small then the contribution to the judge's RI will also be relatively small.

-If a judge should have given a Hard Zero but failed to do so, or did give an HZ that was not confirmed by the Chief Judge, the RI contribution can be much more significant - these are considered to be serious errors.
+If a judge should have given a Hard Zero but failed to do so, or did give an HZ that was not confirmed by the Chief Judge, the RI contribution can be far more significant - these are considered to be serious errors.

 RI values -

-At major events with 20+ pilots and a full panel of judges an RI below 10 is considered reasonably good.
+At major events with 20+ pilots and a full panel of judges an RI below 10-12 is considered reasonably good.

-An RI from 10 up to 20 indicates a less acceptable standard of judging where the judges opinions are increasingly different to the panel.
+An RI from 12 up to 20 indicates a less acceptable standard of judging where the judges opinions are increasingly different to the panel.

-If the RI is over 20 there must have been major differences between the judges marks and the rest of the panel, and the reasons for
+If the judge's RI is over 20 there must have been major differences between the judges marks and the rest of the panel, and the reasons for

 these differences should be carefully investigated.